CyanogenMod/android_device_motorola_xt925_jbbl/README.md

-Device configuration for the Motorola Razr HD (vanquish)
+Device configuration for the Motorola Razr HD (vanquish_u) with jellybean bootloader
 ===============================

 Copyright 2015 - The CyanogenMod Project